-AP interview: CEO says Qatar Air will grow despite blockade
+AP interview: Qatar Air CEO sees growth despite Mideast spat

 "This is false news just to increase the temperature and find ways to expand the conflict," al-Baker said.

-The United States and Qatar last month inked a deal to resolve a years-old quarrel over alleged airline subsidies.
+The United States and Qatar last month reached a deal to resolve a years-old quarrel over alleged airline subsidies.

 The aviation agreement calls for Qatar Airways to open up its accounting books: U.S. airlines say the company receives billions of dollars in government payments that leave them at a competitive disadvantage.
 Qatar also made a loose commitment not to launch flights to the United States from Europe or other non-Qatari cities that would create yet more competition for U.S. carriers.